krishane2018/JumpInGame/README.md

 Welcome to Jump In!
 This is a text base puzzle game where the player has to figure out how to get all the rabbits into a hole to win.
-The player has to to maneuver the rabbits and foxes to find the a solution.
+The player has to to maneuver the rabbits and foxes to find the solution.

 Rules: